Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vQZoIxR3rqQ.md

 ### Transcript

-> yeah would it be weird if i ordered a full-size jace body pillar maybe not as weird as you think if we don't know about it then it's not like
+> yeah would it be weird if I ordered a full-size jace body pillar maybe not as weird as you think if we don't know about it then it's not like